 Length: 15-20 minutes

 Description: It’s basically a staged mental breakdown.
-I guess that’s the best way to describe it.
 I haven’t done it in awhile.
 I’m waiting for my hair to grow back.
 I made it at a very strange time in my life.
 There’s an attempt at virtuosic jazz dancing, blaming you, and a dance about trying to destroy your vessel.
 There’s singing somewhere in there as well.